 The default UNT and SAML Security Token Managers defined in Web.config do not actually perform authentication.
-Instead, they strip off the token XML and provide it to individual portlets registered under the Oracle WebCenter WSRP Producer for NET WSRP producer.
-This allows individual portlets to implement their own. authentication and authorization methodologies.
+Instead, they strip off the token XML and provide it to individual portlets registered under the WSRP producer.
+This allows individual portlets to implement their own authentication and authorization methodologies.
 To implement authentication at the WSRP SOAP endpoints, create your own SecurityTokenManager for WSE following the Microsoft documentation.

-Note: WSE does not properly handle WSS 1.0 security tokens sent by the WebCenter WSRP Consumer, so the Oracle WebCenter WSRP Producer for .NET uses a request filter to decrypt any encrypted content, validate signatures, and then pass the modified SOAP message without encryption and signature to WSE.
-To learn more about the default request filter implemented for security tokens sent from WebCenter, see the development tutorials in the next section.
+Note: WSE does not properly handle WSS 1.0 security tokens sent by the Oracle WebCenter Portal WSRP Consumer, so the Oracle WebCenter WSRP Producer for .NET uses a request filter to decrypt any encrypted content, validate signatures, and then pass the modified SOAP message without encryption and signature to WSE.
+To learn more about the default request filter implemented for security tokens sent from Oracle WebCenter Portal, see the development tutorials in Section 5, "Implementing Common Development Scenarios."